hashicorp/terraform-website/README.md

 Once you finish testing your changes, you can reset the submodule to its normal state by returning to the root of `terraform-website` and running `git submodule update`.

 **Note:** If you're updating a nav sidebar `.erb` file in a provider or in Terraform core, the Middleman preview server might not automatically refresh the affected pages.
 The easiest way to deal with it is to stop and restart the preview server.

+### From the `terraform` repository
+The build includes content from the `terraform` repository and the `terraform-website` repository, allowing you to preview the entire Terraform documentation site.
+You can find instructions in [terraform/website/README.md](https://github.com/hashicorp/terraform/tree/main/website).

 ## Writing Normal Docs Content